SPEITCoder/CAN-PR1/processorDesign.md

 Note that type 3 and type 4 are variations of type 3, while varying [02][03] to allocate the following bit space differently.

 Also, all the immediate numbers are signed, to economize the function space bits.

+Negative numbers are the complementary of the positive number + 1.

 ### Instruction format

 + I-format : type 2